Senior Tory joins rebellion trying to force Sunak’s hand on onshore wind ban

 Transport Secretary Mark Harper acknowledged the situation is “not easy” but insisted the stream of Tory MPs saying they will not contest the next election is nothing for the party to worry about.

-Ms Truss and Mr Johnson, the former prime ministers, are among more than 20 Conservatives backing a pro-wind amendment to the Levelling Up Bill.
+Former prime ministers Ms Truss and Mr Johnson are among more than 20 Conservatives backing a pro-wind amendment to the Levelling Up Bill.

 Alok Sharma, who was the president of the Cop26 climate summit, has also backed the legislative move from former levelling-up secretary Simon Clarke.